Key Takeaways -

 PREP is a PDF remediation tool that processes inaccessible documents and extracts data with the help of advanced AI technology.
 It ensures efficient data conversion into a logical format by understanding the context of each document.
 PREP also provides customized solutions for unstructured data.

 The compliance guidelines undergo updates frequently, and these constant updates can make it challenging to keep up with compliance manually.
-However, the robust built-in PDF ADA compliance checker in PREP validates the document’s compliance with the WCAG and ADA guidelines.
+However, the robust built-in ADA compliant accessibility checker and PDF checker in PREP validates the document’s compliance with the WCAG and ADA guidelines.
 PREP can automate the remediation of complex documents in multiple formats at affordable prices and a quicker turnaround time.

 Creating accessible documents helps your organization in many ways –